csm0042/guicodebuilder/README.rst

 The current applicaton support tkinter windows, frames, message widgets, text widgets, and button widgets.
 For usability-sake, a "callback" method is automatically added whenever an application file is generated containing buttons.
-This callback method automatically expands so contain an entry for each button defined in the application.
+This callback method automatically expands during code generation so it contains an entry for each button defined in the application.
 By default, none of the buttons do anything other than log that they were pressed to the logfile (with one exception).
 It is up to the user to add whatever functiosn are required manually once the initial code is auto-generated and the "gui.py" file is moved over to the target application.
 Just to serve as an example, button #1 is pre-set-up in the callback method to terminate the root application window.